 - The relationship between partisan gerrymandering claims and the Voting Rights Act.

 - Possible other avenues for creating constitutional protections against partisan gerrymandering, such as Article I, section 2 of the Constitution (allowing the “People of the several States” to choose members of the U.S. House) and Article I, section 4 of the U.S. Constitution (providing that state legislatures “determine the times, places and manner of election” of members of the U.S. House of Representatives).

-In Maryland, North Carolina, and Pennsylvania, citizens are challenging congressional maps as illegal partisan gerrymanders, with each making their way through lower courts in 2017.
+In North Carolina and Pennsylvania, citizens are challenging congressional maps as illegal partisan gerrymanders, with each making their way through the courts.
 Each proposes different approaches to what constitutes a partisan gerrymander.
 These cases are also likely to be heard by the Supreme Court.

 The Supreme Court has stated that “partisan gerrymanders are incompatible with democratic principles.”
 At least five justices are open to articulating a constitutional standard for when partisan gerrymanders can be challenged.
 With increasingly precise mapping technology coupled with extreme partisan gamesmanship, the stakes are high for how our representative democracy will look in the future.

 Submission Details: Papers must be submitted by 11:59 PM PST on Sunday, April 1, 2018.
 Detailed submission requirements can be found here.
 Papers will be screened by Common Cause legal staff and finalists will be sent to a judging panel of election law experts.
 Winners will be published in Election Law Journal and receive a cash prize of $5,000 (1st place), $3,000 (2nd place), or $2,000 (3rd place).

 3rd place – Theodore Arrington, University of North Carolina – Charlotte (emeritus)